Implementation of NSF CIF21 Software Vision

 - Projects that focus on interdisciplinary research integrating computational methods, mathematical and statistical analysis, and/or high performance computing with engineering applications to advance discovery, design and operation of engineering problems should be submitted to the Computational and Data-enabled Science and Engineering Program (CDS&E) (PD 12-8084).

-- Projects at the framework and Institute levels should be submitted to the SSI and S2I2 categories, respectively, of SI2.
+- Projects at the framework and Institute levels should be submitted to the SSI and S2I2 classes, respectively, of SI2.

 - In all cases, the engineering application and the open-access issues must be emphasized.

 - Geosciences (GEO) (atmospheric and geospace sciences, earth sciences, ocean sciences, and polar sciences):

 - Projects at the Element level may be submitted to SI2 or the appropriate program in the Directorate of Geosciences, including Geoinformatics Program in the Division of Earth Sciences (EAR) (NSF 11-581) and the Polar Cyberinfrastructure Program in Polar Programs.
 PIs should contact the program directors in the relevant divsions and programs to discuss possible projects.